 Many dog owners mistakenly try to deal with their dog’s problematic issues with their voices alone.
 They talk to their dogs, yell at their dogs, cajole them, and even lecture them.
 However, most dogs simply ignore (or at least cleverly avoid obeying) their owners’ instructions because they do not take them seriously.
 If it wasn’t for the fact that their owners’ are capable of enforcing restrictions in their lives (such as leashes, baby gates, shut doors, and fences) then utter chaos would result.

-The Command Collar® (in conjunction with the 3 Freedom Training Lines and the training DVDs) is the missing link between striving fruitlessly with your dog and establishing peace in your household.
-Instead of barking all the time, the Command Collar® enables you to physically reinforce your instructions (when needed; at a level appropriate for your individual dog).
-Very quickly you will find your dog following your lead simply because you have the ability to reinforce your communication should he choose to disobey; you will find your dog taking you more seriously, and he will begin to control himself of his own accord.
+My Command Collar® (in conjunction with my three Freedom Training Lines and training DVDs) is the missing link between striving fruitlessly with your dog and establishing peace in your household.
+Instead of “barking” all the time, the Command Collar® enables you to physically reinforce your instructions (when needed; at a level appropriate for your individual dog).
+Very quickly, you will find your dog following your lead simply because you have the ability to reinforce your communication should he choose to disobey; you will find your dog taking you more seriously, and he will begin to control himself of his own accord.